-Finally, never overload a boat, never shoot a firearm standing up and always wear a life jacket or personal flotation device suitable for your size.
+Finally, never overload a boat and always wear a life jacket or personal flotation device suitable for your size.

 CONCLUSION / A RESPONSIBLE HUNTER

 This course has allowed you to acquire the fundamental and necessary knowledge to behave in a respectful and responsible way, of course, towards wildlife and the environment, but also towards all other users of natural environments.